rsyncOSX/RsyncOSX_archived/README.md

 ### External task does the job

 Please be aware it is an external task **not controlled** by RsyncOSX nor RsyncUI which executes the command line tool `rsync`.
-RsyncOSX is monitoring the task for progress and termination.
+RsyncOSX and RsyncUI are monitoring the task for progress and termination.
 The user can abort a tasks at any time.
 Please let the abort to finish and cleanup properly before starting a new task.
 It might take a few seconds.
 If not the apps might become unresponsive.

 One of many advantages of utilizing `rsync` is that it can restart and continue the synchronize task from where it was aborted.